 Face-to-face interactions define romantic and business relationships.
-The tactile component associated with shopping and dating is part of the appeal, but really the intimacy and emotional connection people get from one-on-one interactions is where the magic happens.
+The tactile component associated with shopping and dating is part of the appeal, but really the intimacy and emotional connection people get from one-on-one interactions are where the magic happens.
 That is the working theory behind all experiential marketing.
-You can absolutely have a full and entire experience online, but the loyalty, depth, and commitment that comes from humanized relationships never comes to fruition.
+You can absolutely have a full and entire experience online, but the loyalty, depth, and commitment that comes from humanized relationships never come to fruition.

 Developing a deep and meaningful connection (dare I say love?), might be the happily ever after your marketing department has been searching for.
 So, go out and find your one true love, we guarantee the first date will be amazing!